shsasa/moviemood/moviemood/UserStories.md

 12. As a user, I want to delete my review so that I can remove outdated or unwanted feedback.

-13. As a user, I want to make sure other users cannot view or edit my movies and reviews so that my watchlist remains private.
+13. As a user, I want to control the privacy of my movie lists and reviews so that only I can view or edit them when marked as private.

 14. As a user, I want to edit my profile so that I can update my personal information like name, email, or password.